by Karen Anne Baldauski

 Art is IT

 IT is Art

 IT is my Soul

 IT is eternal

 I am IT

 As artists, what subjects we choose to concentrate on

 in our work tells a lot about who we are and what we find to be meaningful in life.

 Our work becomes our legacy.

-(There are more paintings displayed under the heading PAINTINGS 2, click on the menu.)
+(There are more paintings displayed under the heading PAINTINGS 2, and SUMI-E, click on the menu.)